ludralph/PostIt-Raphael-Etim/README.md

 Contributions are welcome and appreciated

 - Fork this repository
-- Open a terminal and execute the following command to make a local copy $ git clone git@github.com:your-username/Postit-Raphael-Etim
+- Open a terminal and execute the following command to make a local copy $ `git clone git@github.com:your-username/Postit-Raphael-Etim`
 - Run `cd Postit-Raphael-Etim` to navigate into the folder
 - Make your contributions to your local repo
-- Add a connection to the original repo using $ git remote add repo_nickname git://github.com/ludralph/Postit-Raphael-Etim.git.
+- Add a connection to the original repo using $ `git remote add repo_nickname git://github.com/ludralph/Postit-Raphael-Etim.git`.
 Note: repo_nickname is a nickname you choose
-- Run git $ remote -v to verify that the connection is established
+- Run git $ `remote -v` to verify that the connection is established
 - Make your contributions to your local copy of the project
-- Run $ git add filename git commit -m "commit message" to add and commit your contributions
+- Run $ `git add filename`, `git commit -m "commit message"` to add and commit your contributions
-- Run $ git push origin proposed-feature-name to push your changes to your copy of the repository
+- Run $ `git push origin proposed-feature-name` to push your changes to your copy of the repository
 - If you feel you've made a contribution that will improve the project, raise a Pull Request against develop branch.
 - Be descriptive enough about your contributions so other contributors will understand what you've done